-Now, determinism (for our purposes here) is the view that every human act is necessitated to come to pass as it does, rather than any other way, by something outside of the respective acting human.
+Now, determinism (for our purposes here) is the view that every human act is necessitated to come to pass as it does, by something outside of the respective human.
 We play no part in our destiny.
 If I grow up to be a sexist-racist-homophobe, determinism says that there’s no other way I could have turned out.
-Such misfortunes could simply be a matter of my genetics, environment, neurology, and/or God moving my body in sexist-racist-homophobic ways, and that’s all there is to it.
+Such misfortunes are simply a matter of my genetics, environment, neurology, and/or God making my body and thoughts behave in sexist-racist-homophobic ways, and that’s all there is to it.
 Freedom, on the other hand, is the idea that at least some of our destiny is really up to us, that our experience of choice is not just an illusion, that we are more than just the circumstances we were placed in.

-When do you have reason to suppose that somebody’s stupid or harmful acts don’t originate in them?
+When do you have reason to suppose that somebody’s harmful acts don’t originate in them?

 This guy’s theory basically articulates most of the thoughts I had regarding the atonement before I started reading about the atonement in extra-biblical sources.
 I still find his account highly plausible.

 "Then they will hammer their swords into plowshares

 Nation will not lift up sword against nation,

 And never again will they train for war.”
 (Micah 4:3)